rcourivaud/LogstashLogger/README.rst

     logger = MagicLogger('Name')

-3. Decorate a function in order to log it into Logstash and into the console.
+3. Decorate a function in order to log it into Logstash and into the console

 .. code-block:: python